chlange/jeopardy/README.md

 	* backups can be found in gameStates/backups/
 	* backups ordered by unix timestamp
 * formatted text and images as answer
-	* see answers/1.jrf for further instructions
+	* see answers/1.jrf or wiki for further instructions
 * double jeopardy questions
-	* see answers/1.jrf for further instructions
+	* see answers/1.jrf or wiki for further instructions

 Todo
 ----

-* player can choose key
-* add fourth player for final
-* dynamic resize of layout
 * smoother design
 * ...little here and there